xorkevin/substation/README.md

 ### `makeAPIClient`

-`makeAPIClient` takes in a declarative API configuration and creates an API client.
+`makeAPIClient` takes in a declarative API configuration and creates an API client as defined in the `APIClient` section.
 Conceptually, it treats an HTTP rest API as a tree of routes and methods.

 #### Example